NinjaHaresh/cloud-native-getting-started/beginners-guide/cic-in-k8s.md

 ###### Note: This tutorial is for learning different CIC deployment modes and not to be considered as end user example.
 Real world examples will use either one/both CIC modes with other use cases.
 **Prerequisite**: Kubernetes cluster (Below example is tested in on-prem v1.17.0 K8s cluster).

-1. Lets deploy CIC as a sidecar with Citrix ADC CPX proxy
+1. Lets deploy CIC as a sidecar with Citrix ADC CPX proxy.
+Please note this guide requires you to use the default namespace.
 ```
 kubectl create -f https://raw.githubusercontent.com/citrix/cloud-native-getting-started/master/beginners-guide/manifest/cpx.yaml
 kubectl get pods -l app=cpx-ingress